cockroachdb/docs/cockroachcloud/cloud-api.md

   - `{cluster name}` is the name of the cluster.
 This should be a short string with no whitespace.
   - `{cloud provider}` is the name of the cloud infrastructure provider on which you want your cluster to run.
 Possible values are: `GCP` and `AWS`.
 The default value is `GCP`.
-  - `{maximum spend}` is the [maximum amount of US dollars you want to spend per month](serverless-cluster-management.html#planning-your-cluster) on this cluster.
+  - `{spend limit}` is the [maximum amount of US dollars you want to spend per month](serverless-cluster-management.html#planning-your-cluster) on this cluster.

 For example, to create a new free Serverless cluster named "notorious-moose" using the default values for the cloud infrastructure provider and region: